rokath/trice/docs/TriceConfiguration.md

 * The PC **trice** tool offers command line switches to `-pick` or `-ban` for *trice* channels and will be extended with display switches.
 * A **trice** tool logLevel switch is possible too (Issue [#236](https://github.com/rokath/trice/issues/236)).

+## Using a different encoding

+It is possible to exchange the code behind the `TRICE` macros with a different encoding and to add an appropriate decoder to the **trice** tool.
+The ID assignment is adjustable with `-IDMin` and `-IDMax`.

 ##  4. <a name='HostConfigurationfileNotimplemented'></a>Host Configuration file (Not implemented!)
  ---